What Is Oral Surgery?

 Wisdom tooth extraction

 At LA Dental Clinic, we perform wisdom tooth extractions upon recommendation or request.
 Getting your wisdom teeth out is a big decision.
 Sometimes it is necessary and at other times it is a preventative measure.
 Wisdom tooth removal is very common.
 Learn more about why they are removed, and how we do it.
-You cam also learn more about wisdom tooth extraction here.

 Bone Grafting is a procedure performed to add bone or help your own body grow new bone in areas of your jaw where bone has resorbed due to disease or areas where there has been a tooth missing for a long time.
 Bone grafting is less intimidating than it sounds.
 Sometimes it is necessary when a patient displays signs of bone loss.
 You can learn more about bone grafting here.